rowanterra/terrahedral/README.md

 # Terrahedral

-CIF -> coordination geometry analysis for metalloenzymes and minerals.
+Coordination geometry analysis for metalloenzymes and minerals.

 ## Install